dreamcatcher-tech/network/Inbox/2023-02-14 0941 Writing to remote chains.md

 OpenPath needs to be mtab aware.

+Initial open is from out of band, or done thru a chain that accepts public actions.
+From there, all announces of interpulses back to the server need to be into chains that have a connection for the sender waiting.

 ## Security
 Allow access by peerId only, all others get refused connection.
 Or, no whitelist presents a default page where people can ask to be let in by those already inside.

 ## Crash recovery
 Tension should be detected send side and retransmitted after a connection is found.

+## Socket chains
+Going thru a single chain can make operations simpler overall.
+If the sender always communicated thru a single chain, everything is delayed by two pulses, but it makes announcement simpler.
+Otherwise, the sender could be communicating with arbitrary many nested chains, and so the announcer would need to fulfill all of these ?

+We could permit all transmissions, and the receiver could blacklist if we tried to transmit to something we did not have an open connection for.
+This is compatible with ACL based access, as the engine can check for ACL permissions.